-- When, as part of the consultation on organisational change, the organisation identifies the possibility that employees may be made redundant, management will consult at the earliest opportunity with Trade Union/staff organisations representing the employees concerned, and the employees themselves. - 5.2 The Trade Union/staff organisations concerned will be told the reasons for the redundancy proposals, the numbers and categories of employees being considered for redundancy and the period of time over which it is proposed that the redundancies should take place.
-Methods of avoiding redundancies will be considered as part of the proposals and consultation process.
-The timing and extent of consultation will be proportionate to the degree of proposed change, the number of staff affected and the impact on individuals. - 5.3 The legal minimum requirements for consultation on redundancy, as advised in the Employment Rights Act 1996 Collective Redundancies and Transfer of Undertakings (Protection of Employment) Regulations 2014 will be adhered to.
-Longer periods of consultation will be given when practicable. - In addition to consultation with recognised Trade Unions/staff organisations, affected employees will be seen on a one-to one basis, at the appropriate stage, to ensure that proper consideration can be given to their needs and to enable the most satisfactory course of action under the circumstances to be taken.
+- 5.1 When as part of the consultation on organisational change, the organisation identifies the possibility that employees may be made redundant, management will consult at the earliest opportunity with Trade Union/staff organisations representing the employees concerned, and the employees themselves. - 5.2 The Trade Union/staff organisations concerned will be told the reasons for the redundancy proposals, the numbers and categories of employees being considered for redundancy and the period of time over which it is proposed that the redundancies should take place. - 5.3 The Methods of avoiding redundancies will be considered as part of the proposals and consultation process including but not limited to the following: - Enabling natural waste by not filling vacancies. - Elimination of overtime working. - Management of secondments and acting up arrangements.

-5.5 Advice and support will be provided by a representative from Human Resources and employees should be advised of their right to be accompanied by a Trade Union/staff representative or work colleague.
+- Opportunities for retraining. - Review of current and future functions to establish skill mix and staff level requirements. - Cessation of external recruitment. - Redeployment of staff within the ICB (and within the system where appropriate). - Review of temporary and fixed term contracts. - 5.4 The timing and extent of consultation will be proportionate to the degree of proposed change, the number of staff affected and the impact on individuals. - 5.5 The legal minimum requirements for consultation on redundancy, as advised in the Employment Rights Act 1996 - Collective Redundancies and Transfer of Undertakings (Protection of Employment) Regulations 2014 will be adhered to.
+Longer periods of consultation will be given when practicable. - 5.6 In addition to consultation with recognised Trade Unions/staff organisations, affected employees will be seen on a one-to one basis, at the appropriate stage, to ensure that proper consideration can be given to their needs and to enable the most satisfactory course of action under the circumstances to be taken. - 5.7 Advice and support will be provided by a representative from Human Resources and employees should be advised of their right to be accompanied by a Trade Union/staff representative or work colleague. - 5.8 Additional support arrangements will be provided at varying intervals to assist those employees most affected by the changes.
+These may include: - Staff Counselling. - Coaching. - Stress Management and Resilience training. - Interview Skills training. - Increased communication from Senior Managers.